 25. Movie Dudes

 Angus Maclane is one of Pixar's many talented staff members.
 He has the distinction of working on almost every feature after joining the company in 1997 including Up, Wall-E and Toy Story 3.

 If that doesn't make him talented enough, he is an avid Lego builder in his spare time.
-If you take a look at his Flickr stream, Angus has managed to create the likes of Gizmo, Indiana Jones, and Dennis Quad using only Lego pieces.
-Incredible Lego art!
+Take a look at his Flickr stream (opens in new tab) and you'll see that Angus has managed to create the likes of Gizmo, Indiana Jones, and Dennis Quad using only Lego pieces.